-Figure 60.1.
+Figure 63.1.
 VMware Events (Event Console)

 The device column shows the ID of the VMware entity with which the event is associated, unless the event is specific to a guest VM.
-In that case, the device column shows the ID of the host, and the component column displays the ID of the guest.
+In that case, the Device column shows the ID of the host, and the Component column displays the ID of the guest.

 Zenoss maps the VMware event to the event class and assigns the event a severity level.
-The event class appears in the eventClass column.
+The event class appears in the Event Class column.

-To see detailed event information and the original VMware event type, click the magnifying glass that appears at the end of the event row.
+To see detailed event information and the original VMware event type, double-click the event row.